-“Don’t think you’re on the right road just because it’s a well-beaten path.”
+“Don’t think you’re on the right road just because it’s a well-beaten path.”— Unknown

 Have you ever found yourself lying in bed, asking yourself soul-searching questions like, “What the heck am I doing with my life?” or “Am I following a path that will allow me to live up to my potential?”

-If you’ve experienced this recently, it’s worth taking note because it originates from a place of wisdom.
+If you’ve experienced this recently, it’s worth taking note because it could be coming from a place of wisdom.
 Like an active volcano, your soul is rumbling with a passion that’s waiting to erupt into reality.

 Breaking out of the tribe-dictated roles that we’re born into doesn’t necessitate outright rebellion but tact, diplomacy, and a willingness to challenge tradition.
 This is especially true if there are unreasonable rules that are hindering you from travelling a path that allows you to live from a place of power.

-Walking away from the traditional path that’s been paved for us and moving into new territory can be intimidating from the outset.
+Walking away from the traditional path that’s been paved for us and moving into new territory can be intimidating.
 Like a maverick, you have to be brave, bold, and courageous enough to embark on the Hero’s Journey, an archetypal story pattern created by mythologist Joseph Campbell, commonly found in ancient myths as well contemporary storylines.

 Mulan, the lead character in the 1998 Disney classic movie, felt despondent and questioned her place in society when she failed to live up to expectations.
 When the chance to join the army came to her doorstep, she took it, not only to serve herself, but also to better the lives of those around her.
 By heeding the call to seek her greatness she returned home as a transformed woman – confident and fully aware of her strengths and capabilities.